influxdata/telegraf/plugins/inputs/openldap/README.md

 ```(|(objectClass=monitorCounterObject)(objectClass=monitorOperation)(objectClass=monitoredObject))```

-Metric names are based on their reversed entry DN with cn=Monitor dropped.
+Metric names are based on their entry DN with the cn=Monitor base removed.
+If `reverse_metric_names` is not set, metrics are based on their DN.
+If `reverse_metric_names` is set to `true`, the names are reversed.
+This is recommended as it allows the names to sort more naturally.

 Metrics for the **monitorOp*** attributes have **_initiated** and **_completed** added to the base name as appropriate.